oogiefied/HubcapPlugin/README.md

 # Hubcap Plugin

 Millennium plugin that works with the current version of HubcapTool.
 I made it for personal use, then decided to share it with the community.
+It is meant to be minimalistic, less clutter and direct to the point.

 Created by Oogiefied and GyomenRaza.